tonethar/IGME-230-Fall-2019/weekly/week-04A-notes.md

 ## I. Topics & Overview
 - Any questions about [Project 1](../projects/project-1.md)?
-- Reminder: Subject of tutorial due right after class ends today - let's take a look at what our friends are posting
+  - Reminder: Subject of tutorial due right after class ends today
+  - let's take a look at what our friends are posting to the discussion thread
+- Reminder: We're done with *Study Guides* for now, but ..
+  - we have *Study Quizzes* coming due soon - see myCourses
+  - Any questions on the Study Guides?
 - Finish up HTML:
   - *LWD* Chapter 7 - *Adding Images*
     - Web image formats